 Articles of merit will also include an author, and legitimate authors will have an online profile on that site or through accounts such as LinkedIn.

 Remember that fake news is created to appear legitimate and convincing.
 It may be well-written with information that is difficult to fact-check.
-Read every word carefully to determine the intent of the writer and the gist of the message being conveyed.
+Read every word carefully to determine the writer's intent and the message's gist.

-Responsible media will be impartial in a way that describes an issue without statements that favor a group or a person.
+Responsible media will be impartial in describing an issue without statements that favor a group or a person.

 It does take time to carefully read and research an article to determine if it is real or fake news.
-If you suspect it contains a bias, the best idea is to avoid sharing it with others.
+It is best to avoid sharing it with others if you suspect it contains a bias.
 Think before you click may sound like a cliche, but you cannot un-share something later if you discover it is not 100% true.

-That was a lot of information, but spotting fake new is easier than you think!
-Head over to the Got It? section to see how much you have remember.
+That was a lot of information, but spotting fake news is easier than you think!
+Head to the Got It? section to see how much you have remembered.